AccentDesign/gcss/README.md

 CSS written in Pure Go.

-No JS builders, no preprocessors, no linters, no frameworks, no classes, no variables, no overrides, no plugins, no dependencies, no javascript, no templates, no bs, no nothing.

-Just Go.

 ## Motivation

 This is really just a bit of fun and a way to write CSS in Go.
-I wanted to see if it was possible and it is with ease.
+I wanted to see if it was possible and what would it look like.
 I wanted to find a way to easily control the CSS from the server side and not have to worry about pre-building the css to take variables and stuff.
 I didnt want to use UI libraries that are written for JS frameworks and I didn't want to use preprocessors or linters that add more steps to the build process.